Candidates

 LinkedIn: The Backbone of Professional Social Recruiting

 LinkedIn remains the primary professional network for recruiting software engineers, data scientists, ML engineers, and product managers.
 With over 1 billion users, it offers unparalleled access to professional profiles, search filters, and InMail capabilities.
+For most tech companies, LinkedIn is the first channel they invest in — and often the last one they fully optimize.

-Practical recruiter tactics for LinkedIn:
+Practical recruiter tactics for LinkedIn

-Content types that perform well:
+Content types that perform well on LinkedIn

 Inbound applicants from LinkedIn can be routed into Fonzi, where multi-agent AI pre-screens for real skills, project history, and fraud, surfacing only high-potential candidates to recruiters.
 This effectively acts as a LinkedIn Premium alternative, letting teams capture LinkedIn's reach without paying for seat licenses or drowning in manual review.